On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism: Interaction of three gauge fields with spins , , and

-It follows that the right hand side of \bref{eqn:S_0 variation gene} cancels out.
-As a result, we find that the action $S_0$ in \bref{eqn:action S_0 gene} is invariant under the gauge transformations \bref{eqn:gauge tfn1 gene} and \bref{eqn:gauge trans s gene}.
+It follows that the right-hand side of \bref{eqn:S_0 variation gene} cancels out.
+As a result, we find that the action $S_0$ in \bref{eqn:action S_0 gene} is invariant under the gauge transformations in \bref{eqn:gauge tfn1 gene} and \bref{eqn:gauge trans s gene}.

-In the next section, we will write down an action of interacting three gauge fields on AdS spaces from the action obtained in this section.
+In the next section we write down an action of three interacting gauge fields on AdS spaces from the action obtained in this section.